 The European Forum for Advanced Practices (EFAP), an informal forum of artists, theorists, philosophers, educators, performers, curators, musicians, urbanists, anthropologists and other cultural actors across Europe and beyond, has assembled to propose new ways of recognizing the values of contemporary cultural practices.
-One of the main goals of EFAP is to initiate the drafting process of a 'White Paper on Advanced Practices' which will take the form of a preliminary communication across actors, across sectors and across disciplines.
-We hope that this process will become an expanded conversation across the fields that have been at the forefront of significant shifts in what is recognized as research and of its place within the trajectory of practice.
-There is an investment here in new ways of multiplying and proliferating how practices instantiate forms of research with open sources, open access and open ends -- as opposed to new forms of excellence.
-The EFAP 'White Paper on Advanced Practices' will be an intentional address to peers and future researchers, one that recognizes the immense amounts of work taking place across the globe.
+The EFAP Charter for Advanced Practices takes the form of a preliminary communication that we hope will become an expanded conversation across the fields that have been at the forefront of significant shifts in what is recognized as research and of its place within the trajectory of practice.
+There is an investment here in new ways of multiplying and proliferating how practices instantiate forms of open source research as opposed to new forms of excellence.
+The EFAP Charter for Advanced Practices is an intentional address to peers and future researchers, one that recognizes the immense amounts of work taking place across the globe.

 This initiative has been propelled by several challenges.